Sugi Sito: United States

+Canada

+Following his stint in the south eastern United States, Sito travelled north to Calgary, Alberta, Canada to work for Stu Hart's Stampede Wrestling.
+Over the course of the next two years Sito held the Calgary version of the NWA International Tag Team Championship three times, twice with Chin Lee and once with Tor Kamata.

 Personal life

-Francisco Mar Manuel was part of a large wrestling family.
-His three brothers (Huroki Sito, Panchito Robles and Manuel Robles) were all luchadores, as well as his son-in-law (El Mexicano), nephews (Black Cat, El Jabato and Pánico) and even his daughter who wrestles as La Briosa.
-Francisco Javier Mar died on May 4, 2000.
+Mar was part of a large wrestling family.
+His three brothers (Macario Mar [who wrestled as Huroki Sito and Mitsu Sito], Panchito Robles and Manuel Robles) were all luchadores, as well as his son-in-law (El Mexicano), nephews (Black Cat, El Jabato and Pánico) and even his daughter who wrestles as La Briosa.

+Death

+Mar died on May 4, 2000.